Ambundu: Origins

-Precolonial history
+Early history

-The Ambundu are one of the Bantu peoples.
 They had been arriving in the Angola region from the early Middle Ages on, but the biggest part of the immigration took place between the 13th and 16th century C.E..
 Kimbundu is a West-Bantu language, and it is thought that, in the Bantu migrations, the Ambundu have arrived coming from the North rather than from the East.
 The Bantu peoples brought agriculture with them.
-They built permanent villages, and traded with the indigenous Pygmies and Khoi-San populations.
+They built permanent villages and traded with the indigenous Pygmies and Khoi-San populations.

 The Ambundu society consisted of local communities until the 14th century.
 Their society has always been matrilineal.
 Land was inherited matrilineally, and the descent system was matrilineal as well.
 Boys used to go and live in the villages of their maternal uncles, so as to preserve a matrilinear core to the village.
 Theoretically, the lineage was projected onto status, instead of individuals, which gave the system some flexibility.
 The latter feature is not found with neighbouring matrilineal peoples, like the Ovimbundu to the South, or the Bakongo to the North.

 The name Mbundu was first used by the Bakongo, before it was adopted by the Ambundu themselves.